FamilySearch/GEDCOM/specification/gedcom.md

 The exact encoding of non-pointer payloads is dependent on the datatype of the payload, as determined by the structure type.
 The datatype of non-pointer payloads cannot be fully determined by line value content alone.

-Because empty payloads and missing payloads are considered equivalent, both a structure with no payload and a structure with the empty string as its payload may be encoded either with an empty `LineVal` (i.e., with a space after the `Tag`) or with no `LineVal` (i.e., without a space after the `Tag`).
+Note that `LineVal` cannot be the empty string.
-In both cases, it is recommended that the space be omitted.
+Because empty payloads and missing payloads are considered equivalent, both a structure with no payload and a structure with the empty string as its payload are encoded with no `LineVal` and no space after the `Tag`.

 :::example
 The payload of a `MARR` structure has type `[Y|<NULL>]`, which is optional but cannot be the empty string.
 The payload of a `EVEN` structure has type `Text`, and `Text` can be the empty string.
-Both no-payload "`1 MARR`" and empty-payload "`1 EVEN`" should be represented without a trailing space, although including a single trailing space is permitted in both cases.
+Both no-payload "`1 MARR`" and empty-payload "`1 EVEN`" are represented with no `LineVal` and no trailing space.
 :::

 If a line value matches production `Xref`, the same value must occur as the cross-reference identifier of a structure within the document.